SyroQT/home-platform/docs/project-status.md

 - CloudNativePG
 - a PostgreSQL-backed `n8n` app
 - an `actual` deployment
+- a `linkding` bookmarks app
 - a retained `whoami` test app
 - a host analytics collector running every 15 minutes via systemd
 - a cluster analytics collector running every 15 minutes via Flux CronJob

-The main unfinished areas are restore validation for PostgreSQL, explicit ingress ownership in Git, documentation drift cleanup, confirming Renovate is active at the repository host level, and completing the analytical layer through Phases 3–6.
+The main unfinished areas are restore validation for PostgreSQL, explicit ingress ownership in Git, documentation drift cleanup, confirming Renovate is active at the repository host level, committing the billing collector, and completing the analytical layer through Phases 4–6.